stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 --there's individual people that just have the number once.
-Other times it's a reused number because it's like a, a respected range [__BEN:__ Yeah, yeah.] of numbers.
+Other times it's a reused number because it's, like, a respected range [__BEN:__ Yeah, yeah.] of numbers.
 So that's-- you know what, that's probably more complicated than it needed to be, but I do think about these things probably more than I need to in this...

 #### BEN